cswclui/katacoda-scenarios-1/mstran-002/step02.md

 Give things a minute to "warm up"

 **Step 4:** Do a log dump to see scheduler activity:

 `docker logs --tail 2500 fc-monolith`{{execute T1}}

-You'll get output similar to the following"
+You'll get output similar to the following:

 ```
 Greetings from Ronny McCullough: Take your wife's first advice.